 Importance of JEE Main Mock Test

-- Practising mock tests will help you to get familiar with the type of questions, their marks distribution, difficulty level and the topics relevant to the examination point of view.
+- Practising mock tests will help candidates get familiar with the type of questions, marks distribution, difficulty level and the topics relevant to the examination.

 - It helps to evaluate the performance before the final examination.
-From an in-depth analysis of the section-wise performance report, a suitable JEE Main preparation strategy can be planned.
+From an in-depth evaluation of the section-wise performance report, a suitable JEE Main preparation strategy can be planned.

-- Regular practice of mock tests increases your speed and accuracy of completing the exam.
-It familiarises you with the real exam scenario and drives away your nervousness for the test.
+- Regular practice of mock tests increases the speed and accuracy of students in completing the exam.
+It familiarizes them with the real exam scenario and drives away any nervousness for the test.